What is Search Marquis?

 - Now use the Go drop-down menu in the Finder again and choose Applications.

 - Inspect the list of your applications for a potentially unwanted entity whose installation time co-occurred with the Search Marquis issue.It’s most likely some random-named piece of software you don’t recollect installing recently.
 Once you find the unwelcome app, drag it to the Trash.
 Empty the Trash folder when done.

-- Use the Finder to navigate to your System Preferences
+- Use the Apple menu to navigate to your System Preferences

-- Proceed to Accounts and select Login Items.
-The system will display all the programs executed automatically whenever your turn on your computer.
+- Proceed to Users & Groups and select Login Items.
+The system will display all the programs executed automatically whenever you turn on your computer.
 Use the “minus” pictogram to delete the rogue account along with the sketchy item triggered at boot time.
 When done, go to Profiles under System Preferences to see if the virus has created configuration profiles on your Mac.
 If anything dubious is there, select it and click the “minus” symbol.

 Uninstalling the harmful application is half the battle.
 It is a way to make sure that the symptoms won’t reappear after you implement the browser-level part of the repair.
 In the meanwhile, the searchmarquis.com redirect nasty continues to affect your preferred web browser and therefore you need to revert to the correct Internet surfing settings.
 Read the subsection below to find out how.

 How do I stop searchmarquis.com redirects in a web browser?